 Sleep in a separate space.

-Obviously this is not the ideal option.
-However this may be the best “right now” option so that you both are getting the rest required to be healthy.
-Married couples sleeping in separate bedrooms actually dates back to the 1800’s when one was considered royal to have their own sleeping quarters.
+Obviously, this is not the ideal option.
+However, this may be the best “right now” option so that you both are getting the rest required to be healthy.
+Married couples sleeping in separate bedrooms actually date back to the 1800’s when one was considered royal to have their own sleeping quarters.
 It’s not so common now, but if it keeps you from arguing from crankiness, then it’s best to choose this temporary option until you can find a cure.

 Nasal drops or nasal strips.